India - northeast:

 Photography: Good to excellent

-Key species: Mishmi Wren-babbler, Cachar Wedge-billed Babbler, Brown-throated Fulvetta, Pale-capped Pigeon, Temminck's and Blyth's Tragopans, Grey Peacock-pheasant, Bengal Florican, Black-breasted Parrotbill, Swamp Prinia, Marsh Babbler, Mishmi Takin, Western Hoolock Gibbon.
+Key species: Mishmi, Long-billed, Bar-winged and Pygmy Wren-babblers, Red-billed Scimtar-babbler, Cachar Wedge-billed Babbler, Spotted, Grey-sided, Rufous-necked and Chestnut-backed Laughingthrushes, Brown-throated Fulvetta, Ward's and Red-headed Trogons, Himalayan Cutia, Fire-tailed Myzornis, White-throated Brown Hornbill, Collared Treepie, Pale-capped Pigeon, Yellow-rumped Honeyguide, Temminck's and Blyth's Tragopans, Grey Peacock-pheasant, White-cheeked Hill-partridge, Bengal Florican, Black-breasted Parrotbill, Swamp Prinia, Marsh Babbler, White-winged Duck, Mishmi Takin, Western Hoolock Gibbon.